 The mission of the State Properties Review Board is to provide oversight of State real estate activities, acquisition of farm development rights, and the hiring of architects, engineers and other construction-related professionals, as proposed by State Executive Branch agencies.
 In accomplishing this legislative mandate, the Board provides guidance and assistance to State client-agencies to ensure that transactions are done in a prudent, business-like manner, that

 costs are reasonable, and that proposals are in compliance with State laws, regulations and procedures.

 The Board reviews plans for transactions involving the acquisition, construction, development, assignment to and leasing of offices and other facilities for various agencies of the State.
 The Board reviews proposals involving the lease or sale of State-owned real estate to third parties.
 The Board approves both the selection of and contracts with architects, engineers and other consultants for major construction projects proposed by the Commissioner of Public Works.

 In addition, the Board reviews, evaluates and approves the acquisition of development rights for farmland proposed by the Commissioner of Agriculture.

-A total of 449 proposals were reviewed by the Board, compared to 517 during the preceding fiscal year.
-The Department of Public Works submitted 39 percent of the proposals, while 57 percent came from the Department of Transportation, and 4 percent were from all other agencies.
-Due to a 33 percent staff reduction, the average time to review these proposals increased to 10.3 calendar days (including weekends and holidays) in the Fiscal Year ending 2004, compared with 8.33 days in 2002-2003 and 7.62 days in 2001-2002.
-Quantifiable annual taxpayer savings in transaction costs achieved of $797,391 were over two times the Board’s operating budget costs of $391,169.
+The Board reviewed a total of 436 proposals, during the fiscal year.
+The Department of Public Works submitted 49 percent of the proposals, while 38 percent came from the Department of Transportation, and 13 percent were from all other agencies.
+The average time to review the 436 proposals was 18.75 calendar days per contract (including weekends and holidays).
+The Board’s recommendations resulted in quantifiable annual taxpayer savings in third party transaction costs of $909,526, which is 2.03 times greater than the Board’s total annual operating budget costs of $447,402.